Negative Energies in the Dirac equation: The General Framework and Connections with Previous Models

-You may say that all this is just related to the basis rotation (unitary transformations).
-However, in the previous papers I explained: The connection with the Dirac spinors has been found~\cite{DvoeglazovNP,Kirchbach}.\footnote{I also acknowledge personal communications from D. V. Ahluwalia on these matters.} For instance,
+You may say that all this is just related to the spin-parity basis rotation (unitary transformations).
+However, in the previous papers I explained: the connection with the Dirac spinors has been found~\cite{DvoeglazovNP,Kirchbach}.\footnote{I also acknowledge personal communications from D. V. Ahluwalia on these matters.} For instance,

+provided that the 4-spinors have the same physical dimension.
 Thus, we can see that the two 4-spinor systems are connected by the unitary transformations, and this represents itself the rotation of the spin-parity basis.
-However, the $\lambda-$ and $\rho-$ spinors describe the neutral particles, meanwhile $u-$ and $v-$ spinors describe the charged particles.
-Kirchbach~\cite{Kirchbach} found the amplitudes for neutrinoless double beta decay $00\nu\beta$ in this scheme.
+However, it is usually assumed that the $\lambda-$ and $\rho-$ spinors describe the neutral particles, meanwhile $u-$ and $v-$ spinors describe the charged particles.
+Kirchbach~\cite{Kirchbach} found the amplitudes for neutrinoless double beta decay ($00\nu\beta$) in this scheme.
 It is obvious from (\ref{connect}) that there are some additional terms comparing with the standard formulation.

-One can also re-write the above equations into the two-component form.
+One can also re-write the above equations into the two-component forms.
 Thus, one obtains the Feynman-Gell-Mann~\cite{FG} equations.
 As Markov wrote himself, he was expecting ``new physics" from these equations.

 Barut and Ziino~\cite{BarutZiino} proposed yet another model.
 They considered $\gamma^5$ operator as the operator of the charge conjugation.
 Thus, the charge-conjugated Dirac equation has the different sign comparing with the ordinary formulation: